johnfmaner/racing-line/README.md

 ## Defining a track

 ### Track limits
 The track must have a definite inside and outside.
-For ease of calculation, the track should be composed of an equal number of "inside" and "outside" points.
-This will require choosing an appropriate spacing between points along the "inside" and "outside" curves.
+For ease of calculation, a set of points will be defined known as the midpoint.
+From each midpoint, two points will be generated at a desired distance from the midpoint to create an "inside" and an "outside".

-TBD
+TBD.

 ## Algorithm